boukew99/boukew99.github.io/games.md

 ### Hyperstory
 A internet story linked with hypertext.

+## The Introduction Screen
+This sets you up for the experience.
+Here you introduce the title, configurations, audio and visuals in just one screen!
+The player can decide when they are ready to play.
+In the next screen you can show some context/story/instruction text.

 ## Applied Games
 Games are some of the most fun people have and have big attraction.
 Some smart people got the bright idea to use this enjoyment to teach people something more applied.
 This can be basic math or grammar.
 If more focus is put on the simulative nature, then it can be used for trainings, such as in the military.
 Though you always **apply** game technology instead of enjoyment.
 It also has different names, such as Serious Games or Game+, which is how this course is called, but I think this name is more descriptive and obvious.